NBISweden/development-guidelines/README.md

 closed manner, the harder it is to open source it later”.

-The source code that we produce are Public Records, and as such should be made publically available as Open Source.
+The source code that we produce are Public Records, and as such should be made publicly available as Open Source.
 This is a requirement within ELIXIR and for projects funded by the Swedish government.

 To contribute to NBISweden repositories, or to create repositories